enki/tragedy/devtools/README.template.md

     tweets_by_user = TweetsSent(by_username='merlin').load()
 	print tweets_by_user

-The main difference between Index's and Models is that Index's keep track of an unlimited amount of unnamed data of the same kind (normally ForeignKeys), whereas a Model keeps track of a limited number of data that can be any mixture of types.
+The main difference between Indexes and Models is that Indexes keep track of an unlimited amount of unnamed data of the same kind (normally ForeignKeys), whereas a Model keeps track of a limited number of data that can be any mixture of types.
 Indexes are most often used to to help us find Data whose RowKey we've forgotten.
 Models can refer to Indexes using ForeignKeys, and Indexes can refer to both Models and (less often)  other Indexes.
 However only to one specific Model or Index Type per Index.
 The call above gives us a list of Tweets previously posted by user 'merlin', with their RowKeys correctly set.
 Since the Index only contains references, the actual tweet data hasn't been loaded yet.
 If we tried to work with those tweets, we'd see #MISSING# fields:

     [<Tweet 8649a1ca4ab843b9afa6cc954908ac04: {'message': '#MISSING#', 'author': '#MISSING#'}, ...]